Skip to Main Content

 These resources have been collected to help staff better support First Nations, Inuit, or Métis cancer patients.

-Our library locations are situated across First Nations traditional, ancestral, and unceded territories and we are grateful to live and work on these lands.
-We respectfully extend our library services across what is commonly known as British Columbia and the Yukon and we acknowledge the continued resilience of the First Nations Peoples, the Métis people, and the Inuit, whom we serve in these areas.
+Our library locations are situated across First Nations traditional, ancestral, and unceded territories, and we are grateful to live and work on these lands.
+We respectfully extend our library services across what is commonly known as British Columbia and the Yukon, and we acknowledge the continued resilience of the First Nations Peoples, the Métis people, and the Inuit, whom we serve in these areas.

 For more information, please see our About Us page.